smilejh/KITE-Sample-Tests/KITE-Jitsi-Test/js/TUTO-eng.md

     }

 Ensuite nous allons verifier le nombre de videos disponibles:
+/////////// todo: the wait for all videos should move to kite-common test utils or base page, since it can be used for many tests.
     videoCheck: async function(stepInfo, index) {
         // wait a while to allow the video to load await TestUtils.waitAround(2000);